-The International Studies program is committed to inclusive teaching, advising, and mentoring.
+The International Studies program is committed to welcoming teaching, advising, and mentoring.
 Achieving this requires us to identify and challenge the systemic inequalities which shape our lives, our university and the global contexts and issues about which we teach, including our university’s location on Native American territory

 In the classroom, we seek to provide education about the histories and consequences of, and ways to fight against, global and local systems of inequality and oppression.
 In our advising, teaching interactions, and mentorship of students we seek to level the playing field by addressing the diverse needs offer students historically underrepresented and underserved by higher education in the U.S., including BIPOC and first-generation students.